energinet-open-incubator/innersource-collaboration/meeting-minutes/project-origin-working-session-19-01-2023.md

       - Done
   - Anders
     - Separation of projects Project-Origin, Open Incubator
-      - Work sessions with @lenucksi and @andre have been had.
+      - Work sessions with @lenucksi and @AndreAlnor have been had.
       - Some more definition arose, will be put into Miro, see assignment below

 - [x] Ensure that any new attendees have a meaningful way to get involved.